 The park has a leaf cam that updates ever fifteen minutes, to keep you connected and in the know for when the leaves start to turn.

 Hiking in Brown County, Indiana

 We went with family, including our nephews who were 5 and 7 at the time.
 They enjoyed driving through the park where the tree branches almost touched the car, climbing the lookout towers, and the short hikes.
 They have a nature center with a snake display, bird observation area, and butterfly garden.
 The kids inspected the stuffed animals while making funny faces and we all got the heebie jeebies looking at the snakes.
 Okay, maybe just me and my sister-in-law!

 The town of Nashville (Indiana not Tennessee)

 Known as the artist colony of the Midwest, Nashville did not disappoint.
 We spotted local artists whipping up stunning landscapes while we ogled with jealousy.
 They make it look so easy!

 The quaint shops were filled with pottery, glass, wood creations, and stoneware.
 The majority of the galleries display beautiful renditions of the local area, but also present various other works of art as well.

 We really enjoyed checking out the Wooden Wonders of Nashville.
-They had remarkable detailed carvings on display that had to take months to create.
+They have remarkable detailed carvings on display that had to take months to create.

 Nashville also puts together a few festivals throughout the year: Spring Blossom Arts Festival, Annual Bill Monroe Bean Blossom Bluegrass Festival, Morel Mushroom Festival, and the Annual Fallfare.

 Hiking through the changing forest, breathing in the crisp autumn air was a rejuvenating experience.
 Brown County was an unexpected hidden gem in Indiana.